The Ultimate Answer to How to Cure My Dog’s Sensitive & Itchy Skin

 - Topical applications

-Although it appears quickly, it can also be treated in a very short notice.
+Although it appears quickly, it can also be treated in very short notice.
 Moreover, a vet may advise you to use some antihistamines or to purchase a hypoallergenic shampoo.

 Scratching on a psychological basis

 We are aware of how this sounds, but dogs can scratch themselves when they are bored or anxious.
 Moreover, it is even possible for dogs to have an obsessive-compulsive disorder.
 These problems can develop if the dog spends a lot of time on its own, or if it does not get enough exercise.